Skip to content

 What costs and fees are associated with a high limit credit card?

-Premium credit card users who have cards with a high credit limit are likely to be charged an annual fee for using the card.
+Premium credit card users who have cards with a high credit limit are likely to be liable for card charges, including an annual fee for using the card.
 These can be in the hundreds of pounds so it’s worth checking you’ll use the card’s benefits before you apply.

 Interest rates (the APR) may also be high if the balance is not cleared every month.
 This can be amplified because having a high limit allows the possibility to have a much higher balance and accrue much more in total interest.

-You could also face late payment fees if you cannot or forget to cover the minimum monthly repayment.
+You could also face late payment fees if you cannot or forget to cover the minimum monthly repayment, an increase in interest and a negative impact on your credit score.

 What are the pros and cons of high limit credit cards?